Spamhaus Technology and abuse.ch Logo

 We manage the free Data Query Service (DQS), on behalf of The Spamhaus Project, for this very reason.
 The DQS provides small-scale users with access to DNS Blocklists free of charge, 24/7.

 We also provide the free DNSF Firewall Threat Feeds to protect against the worst of the worst threats for those running their DNS infrastructure.
-Last but not least, there’s free access to Passive DNS for users wanting to check historical DNS records on an occasional basis.

 But we wanted to take this community spirit a step further; to encourage and support the development of applications and solutions using the wide range of threat intelligence data we have available.